VACCINATIONS

 MORE DETAILS:

-• Diphtheria is a serious and potentially life-threatening bacterial infection that can affect the throat and skin.
-It is spread through droplets in the air and can cause serious complications like difficulty breathing, heart rhythm problems, and even organ damage.
-The symptoms of diphtheria can include a sweet smell, swelling in the throat that blocks the airway, and greasy skin and wounds if the infection affects the skin.
-Antiserum and antibiotics are needed to treat the infection and prevent further complications.
-Unfortunately, despite intensive medical treatment, around 5-10% of those infected with diphtheria still die.
+Diphtheria is a serious and potentially life-threatening bacterial infection that can affect the throat and skin.
+It spreads through airborne droplets and can cause severe complications such as breathing difficulties, heart rhythm problems, and organ damage.
+Symptoms may include a sweet smell, swelling in the throat that blocks the airway, and greasy skin or wounds if the skin is affected.
+Treatment involves antiserum and antibiotics to prevent further complications.
+Unfortunately, despite intensive medical care, about 5-10% of people with diphtheria still die.

 ___________________________________________________________________________________

-• Tetanus, also known as lockjaw, is a serious and potentially life-threatening bacterial infection that can cause painful muscle contractions and difficulty opening the mouth or swallowing.
-The tetanus bacteria can be found in soil and can enter the body through even small wounds.
-Symptoms of tetanus may include spasms of the facial muscles, difficulty opening the mouth, and spasms of the larynx and chest muscles that can lead to death by asphyxiation.
-Despite modern intensive care treatment, 10-20% of patients with tetanus still die, often due to difficulty breathing or heart failure.
-Tetanus is a global health concern and vaccination is the best way to protect yourself and your loved ones from this serious infection.
-Even with early treatment, tetanus can be fatal.
+Tetanus, also known as lockjaw, is a serious bacterial infection that can be life-threatening.
+It causes painful muscle contractions and can make it difficult to open your mouth or swallow.
+The bacteria responsible for tetanus live in soil and can enter the body through small cuts or wounds.
+Symptoms may include facial muscle spasms, difficulty opening the mouth, and spasms of the larynx and chest muscles, which can lead to suffocation.
+Despite advanced medical treatment, 10-20% of tetanus patients still die, often due to breathing problems or heart failure.
+Tetanus is a global health concern, and vaccination remains the best way to protect yourself and your loved ones from this dangerous infection.
+Even early treatment cannot always prevent death.

 __________________________________________________________________________________